 The businesses of Automotive Products and Appliance, Commercial and Industrial Products, which we regard as our key growth areas, have been growing faster than initially projected.
 Both businesses are already likely to achieve the sales of ¥600 billion per year.
 Also promising is the Small Precision Motor business that is growing faster.
 Though its target net sales were initially set to ¥400 to ¥600 billion per year, this business is already likely to achieve ¥600 billion, the upper limit of the initial target range, because of strong demand for HDD motors and our successful expansion to the new applications such as tactile devices.

 In addition to these two key growth businesses, our plan includes entering into newly emerging fields with great future growth potential, as well as modularization.
-As the world currently experiences unprecedented waves of technological innovations, new markets are born one after another, requiring autonomous driving, Internet of Things (IoT), drones, virtual reality (VR), and many other new technologies.
+As the world currently experiences unprecedented waves of technological innovations, new markets are born one after another, such as those of electric vehicles, autonomous driving, Internet of Things (IoT), drones, virtual reality (VR), and many other new technologies.
 We will modularize our products and create new additional values by integrating our core motor drive technology with electro-mobility and other technologies, boldly enter into these emerging markets, and evolve into a solution provider.

 *i611: Compact and light industrial robot manufactured by Nidec